MissTife/Machine-learning-and-statistical-modelling/README.md

 # Python
-Data  analysis,Data science with Python.
+Data Handling,Data science with Python,Machine Learning,Statistical Method
 1.How to use panda module and numpy to clean data in python.
 2.Writing functions for programs in python.
 3.Web Scraping project